MS Regal Empress: Service history

-Following the collapse of Regal Cruises, the Regal Empress was purchased by Imperial Majesty Cruise Line for their two-night cruise service to The Bahamas, the Regal Empress being cheaper to operate and carrying more passengers than their own ship OceanBreeze.
-The Regal Empress was featured in a late-2007 episode of the TV show MythBusters, where it was used to demonstrate that it is possible to waterski from the back of a cruise ship.
-In September 2008, the Regal Empress was removed from service to be used as an aid in the recovery of the aftermath of Hurricane Ike.
-She was laid up in Texas for about 2 months.
+Following the collapse of Regal Cruises, Regal Empress was purchased by Imperial Majesty Cruise Line for their two-night cruise service to The Bahamas, Regal Empress being cheaper to operate and carrying more passengers than their own ship OceanBreeze.
+Regal Empress was featured in a late-2007 episode of the TV show MythBusters, where she was used to demonstrate that it is possible to waterski from the back of a cruise ship.
+In September 2008, Regal Empress was removed from service to be used as an aid in the recovery of the aftermath of Hurricane Ike.
+She was laid up in Texas for about two months.
 She returned to service in December 2008.